FRRouting/frr/doc/user/nexthop_groups.rst

    * **buckets**: Number of buckets in the hash (1-256)
    * **idle-timer**: Idle timer in seconds (1-4294967295)
    * **unbalanced-timer**: Unbalanced timer in seconds (1-4294967295)

+.. clicmd:: recursive

+   Flag a nexthop-group that allows recursive resolution for its nexthops.
+Without this flag, zebra will not validate or resolve the nexthops in the group.